Émile Mireaux: World War II (1939–45)

-On 10 July 1940 at the Vichy Congress he voted for granting full constitutional powers to Marshal Philippe Pétain.
+On 10 July 1940, he voted in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.

-Mireau replaced Albert Rivaud, Minister of National Education, on 12 July 1940, taking the title of Minister of Public Instruction and Fine Arts.
+Mireaux replaced Albert Rivaud, Minister of National Education, on 12 July 1940, taking the title of Minister of Public Instruction and Fine Arts.

 Mireaux concentrated all decision-making in his hands by abolishing the university advisory councils and suspending university elections.

 This gave him freedom to appoint or dismiss academics at will.

 On 6 September 1940 he was replaced by Georges Ripert, who was named Secretary of State for Public Instruction and Youth.

+On 23 January 1941, Mireaux was made a member of the National Council of Vichy France.